pandas-dev/pandas/doc/source/io.rst

 ~~~~~~~~~~~~~~~

    - Selection by items (the top level panel dimension) is not possible; you always get all of the items in the returned Panel
+   - Currently the sizes of the *column* items are governed by the first table creation
+      (this should be specified at creation time or use the largest available) - otherwise subsequent appends can truncate the column names
    - Mixed-Type Panels/DataFrames are not currently supported - coming soon!
    - Once a *table* is created its items (Panel) / columns (DataFrame) are fixed; only exactly the same columns can be appended
    - To delete a lot of data, it is sometimes better to erase the table and rewrite it (after say an indexing operation)